 By clicking here, you will find just a few of the numerous items we have on display!
 With some bids starting as low as $1.00 and items ranging from American Girl Dolls to winter jackets, theres sure to be something for anyone!

 Every 2-3 weeks, the staff of the Jane Morgan Memorial Library selects a theme for our front windows.
 For more information click here.

 Open Gaming with the Wii is available during all open hours.
 The library offers Guitar Hero, Wii Fit, Mario, Wii Play, Carnival Games - Mini Golf, Wii Sports, Lego Batman, Lego Starwars, and Wipeout.

-Cambria-Friesland Historical Society Monthly Meeting is held the fourth Thursday of the month at 1:30 p.m. in the Village Hall.
-For more information about the history of Cambria, contact Mary Jane Winter, President of the Cambria-Friesland Historical Society, 920-348-5940.
+The Cambria-Friesland Historical Society generally meets on the fourth Thursday of the month at 1:30 p.m. in the Village Hall.
+The December 2017 meeting was held on December 5th.
+For more information about the history of Cambria or the Historical Society itself, contact Mary Jane Winter, President of the Cambria-Friesland Historical Society at 920-348-5940.